carboneio/carbone/README.md

-<p><b>Fast, Simple and Powerful report generator</b> in any format PDF, DOCX, XLSX, ODT, PPTX, ODS, XML, CSV...

-... using your JSON data as input !</p>
+<p><b>Fast, Simple and Powerful report generator</b> in any format PDF, DOCX, XLSX, ODT, PPTX, ODS, XML, CSV using your JSON data as input !</p>

 >  ⚡️ Breaking news :
 >